Hi! I’m Eileen.

 I’m an independent print, web, and audio journalist that produces long-form stories on underrepresented communities, often with a transnational angle.

-Eileen has reported from Afghanistan, China, Mexico, and across both rural and urban parts of the United States on topics including elections fraud, fake news, and smuggling networks.
-She is particularly interested in telling transnational and cross-border stories — or finding the ways that local stories have transnational/cross-border reverberations.
+I’ve reported from Afghanistan, China, Latin America, and across both rural and urban United States on topics including elections fraud, fake news, and smuggling networks.
+I am fluent in Mandarin Chinese and Spanish, and have also worked, with limited language support, in Persian (Dari).

 My work has been published in the New York Times online, Wired, New York Magazine, HuffPost, NPR, South China Morning Post, Nikkei Asian Review, The Alpinist, as well as in book projects, while my interviews and previous work have been featured on CBS, Vice, Foreign Policy, Fast Company, and Fox News, among others.